orlathierion/cppcourse-brunel/README.md

 One similution will take around 2 minutes for 600 ms, then 2  minutes (for all neurons) to print out the results, and finally the destructor will take an extra 2 minutes.
 In total the programme take 5 minutes.
 Over 600 ms, the program will be killed.

 to plot the result, you will need to use a jupyter notebook (www.try.jupyter.org ).
-You will find the plot in the python_script.txt file.